Qiskit/qiskit/docs/contributing_to_qiskit.rst

          Building Aer requires a C++ compiler and development headers

-         If you're using Ubuntu>=16.04 or an equivalent Debian Linux distribution you can install this with:
+         If you're using Fedora or an equivalent Linux distribution you can install this with:

          .. code:: sh

-            sudo apt install build-essential
+            dnf install @development-tools

       4. Install OpenBLAS development headers.

-         If you're using Ubuntu>=16.04 or an equivalent Debian Linux distribution, you can install this with:
+         If you're using Fedora or an equivalent Linux distribution, you can install this with:

          .. code:: sh

-            sudo apt install libopenblas-dev
+            dnf install openblas-devel

    .. tab:: macOS